Math Methodology is a three part series on instruction, assessment, and curriculum. Sections contains relevant essays and resources:

 Russell Gersten and Benjamin Clarke (2007) presented evidence-based practices that have been shown to be consistently effective in teaching students who have difficulties in mathematics, including special education students and other low-achievers.
 From their review of studies, they also concluded that the "principles that emerged from the research seem appropriate for instruction in a variety of situations and possible settings."

-The IRIS Center at Vanderbilt University provides the steps in an explicit or direct instruction lesson.
+The IRIS Center at Vanderbilt University provides the steps in explicit, systematic instruction.

 The National Institute for Direct Instruction includes a list of programs in multiple content areas that use direct instruction and research on this topic.
 You'll also find an online tutorial: Implementing Direct Instruction Successfully.